 The Finance Act 2021 substantively enacted the increase in corporation tax from 19% to 25% to take effect from 1 April 2023.
-The effect of the rate increase has been reflected in the deferred tax balances in prior years.
+The effect of the rate increase has been reflected in the deferred tax balances in the financial statements.